Bourke Men’s Centre Project

-The project aims to combat human trafficking, specifically in the form of forced marriage, by implementing education and prevention strategies, which uphold the human rights of all people and give support to those impacted.
+The project aims to combat human trafficking, specifically in the form of forced marriage, by implementing education and prevention strategies that uphold the human rights of all people and give support to those impacted.

-ACRATH (Australian Catholic Religious Against Trafficking in Humans) finds that many young women and girls face forced marriage without knowing it is illegal in Australia.
-Discovering it is a crime, they are unsure of how to exercise their legal rights and they frequently face homelessness and social isolation.
+Australian Catholic Religious Against Trafficking in Humans (ACRATH) finds that many young women and girls face forced marriage without knowing it is illegal in Australia.
+When discovering it is a crime, they may be unsure of how to exercise their legal rights and so frequently face homelessness and social isolation as a result.
 Leaders of communities are often unaware of the legislation, reporting procedures and available support.
-The evidence highlights the urgent need to expand the work of ACRATH and employ an Educator to continue raising awareness and providing support to teachers and leaders in Australia.
+The evidence demonstrates the need to expand the work of ACRATH and continue to fund an employed Educator to raise awareness and provide support to teachers and leaders in Australia.